-The gcp:projects/iAMMember:IAMMember resource, part of the Pulumi GCP provider, grants a single member access to a GCP project role without affecting other members assigned to that role.
-This resource is non-authoritative, meaning it adds one member to a role while preserving existing assignments.
-This guide focuses on two capabilities: single-member role assignment and time-based access with IAM Conditions.
+The gcp:projects/iAMMember:IAMMember resource, part of the Pulumi GCP provider, grants a single identity access to a project-level IAM role without affecting other members of that role.
+This guide focuses on three capabilities: non-authoritative member assignment, time-limited access with IAM Conditions, and authoritative role binding with IAMBinding.

-IAMMember requires an existing GCP project and valid member identities.
+IAM resources reference existing GCP projects and identities.
 The examples are intentionally small.
-Combine them with your own project configuration and identity management.
+Combine them with your own project IDs and identity management.

-Most IAM configurations start by granting a specific role to one user or service account without disrupting existing access.
+Most IAM configurations add one identity to a role without disrupting existing assignments.

 import * as pulumi from "@pulumi/pulumi";